ritchielrez/ritTimer/README.md

 the `ritTimer.hpp` to your include directory of your project.

 ## Documention:
 For documentation for this project, open up the `api.md` file under `docs/` folder.
+You can also checkout the documentation here, https://ritchielrez.github.io/ritTimer/docs/doxygen/build/html/index.html.
 This documentation is generated using doxygen and moxygen.